Tovict/Tovict/README.md

   🌱 &nbsp;I'm on track for learning more about <a style="color:#45b8d8" href="https://machinelearning.org/" target="_blank"><u>Machine Learning</u></a>

-  🚧 &nbsp;I'm a self taught data Scientist  ... 👀.
+  🚧 &nbsp;I'm a self taught data Scientist... 👀.

   💬 &nbsp;Feel free to reach out to me for consulting, volunteering or just for some interesting discussion.
 </p>